approvals/ApprovalTests.Net.Koans/README.md

-# Welcome to the ApprovalTests Java Koans #
+# Welcome to the ApprovalTests .Net Koans #
 _"Learn by Doing"_
 27 progressive examples to help you learn Approval Tests
 By: Llewellyn Falco